cboettig/nonparametric-bayes/inst/doc/nonparametric-bayes.md

 <!-- More on the lack of data throughout the relevant state-space
      and how any concern about potential tipping points indicates that the data exhibits this bias / problem.
      -->

-The idea that any approach can perform well without either having to know the model or have particularly good data should immediately draw suspicion.
-The reader must bear in mind that the strength of our approach comes not from black-box predictive power from such limited information, but rather, by providing a more honest expression of uncertainty outside the observed data without sacrificing the predictive capacity near the observed data.

-By coupling this more accurate description of what is known and unknown to the decision-making under uncertainty framework provided by stochastic dynamic programming, we are able to obtain more robust management policies than with common parameteric modeling approaches.